develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-loaded-dice.markdown

 Let's implement something now that allows us to create the "loaded dice" effect.
 I will call the following implementation "onion random" algorithm, because it just creates a random number within given range between 0 and **initial_max_limit**, and then randomly limits the number again and again.
-Finally we get an outcome that is a random number that is more likely to be closer zero than the other end of the range.
+Finally we get an outcome that is a random number more likely to be closer zero than the other end of the range.

 Since I like Ruby, I show my implementation in Ruby language: